Project Overview

 Pixel to Ray Conversion

-transformations and computes the ray origin as the camera position and
+the ray origin as the camera position and the ray direction

 simultaneously.